What does teenage bullying look like?

 For example, your child might:

-- talk about other children at school in an aggressive or negative way
+- talk about other children at school in a consistently aggressive or negative way

 - have money, electronic goods or other things that don’t belong to them